Skip to content

 Writing rules synchronizes the local rule file to sinker.

-Create a rule file sink-put.json, reference content as follows:
+Create a rule file sink-put.json, the content can refer to the following:

 {